BWsix/yee/readme.md

 With python's builtin `decimal` module, I wrote a script and found that the precision of our approximation of e grows steadily with each iteration.
 In fact, it's even possible to get a precision of 1 million decimal digits with 200k iterations.
-The graph below help illustrat the relation between the number of iteration(x axis) and number of decimalprecision (y axis):
+The graph below help illustrate the relation between the number of iteration(x axis) and number of decimalprecision (y axis):

 ![1 mil decimal precision](./assets/1mil_decimal_precision.png)